Audrey Hepburn

 Death1993-01-20

 BiographyAudrey Kathleen Hepburn (née Ruston; 4 May 1929 – 20 January 1993) was a British actress.
-Recognised as a film and fashion icon, she was ranked by the American Film Institute as the third-greatest female screen legend from the Classical Hollywood cinema and was inducted into the International Best Dressed Hall of Fame List.
+Recognised as a film and fashion icon, she was ranked by the American Film Institute as the third-greatest female screen legend from the Classical Hollywood cinema, inducted into the International Best Dressed Hall of Fame List, and is one of a few entertainers who have won competitive Academy, Emmy, Grammy and Tony Awards.

-Born into an aristocratic family in Ixelles, Brussels, Hepburn spent parts of her childhood in Belgium, England and the Netherlands.
+Born into an aristocratic family in Ixelles, Brussels, Hepburn spent parts of her childhood in Belgium, the UK, and the Netherlands.
 She attended boarding school in Kent from 1936 to 1939.
 With the outbreak of World War II, she returned to the Netherlands.
 During the war, Hepburn studied ballet at the Arnhem Conservatory, and by 1944 she was performing ballet to raise money to support the Dutch resistance.
 She studied ballet with Sonia Gaskell in Amsterdam beginning in 1945 and with Marie Rambert in London from 1948.

-Later in life, Hepburn devoted much of her time to UNICEF, to which she had contributed since 1954.
-Between 1988 and 1992, she worked in some of the poorest communities of Africa, South America and Asia.
+Hepburn won three BAFTA Awards for Best British Actress in a Leading Role.
+In recognition of her film career, she received BAFTA's Lifetime Achievement Award, the Golden Globe Cecil B. DeMille Award, the Screen Actors Guild Life Achievement Award and the Special Tony Award.
 In December 1992, Hepburn received the US Presidential Medal of Freedom in recognition of her work as a UNICEF Goodwill Ambassador.
 A month later, she died of appendix cancer at her home in Tolochenaz, Vaud, Switzerland, at the age of 63.

 Biography from the Wikipedia article Audrey Hepburn.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.